Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 ## English

-This one also has some useful phrases [3](https://www.roadaffair.com/gluten-free-paris/) [4](https://wheatlesswanderlust.com/gluten-free-paris-restaurants/) [5](https://www.findmeglutenfree.com/fr/paris)
+This one also has some useful phrases.
+[3](https://www.roadaffair.com/gluten-free-paris/)
+[4](https://wheatlesswanderlust.com/gluten-free-paris-restaurants/)
+[5](https://www.findmeglutenfree.com/fr/paris)